veebch/btcticker/frames/README.md

 # Frames

 Directory for 3-D files for frames.
-Get a local CNC machinist or 3D printer to make yousomething to make your frame less naked.
+Get a local 3D printer or CNC machinist to make you something that makes your ticker less naked.

 ## Frame v5